PragtR/PHP1560_Final_Project_Histone_Modifications/README.md

 1. Which genomic bins contain MREs
 2. Whether a model trained on the X chromosome can generalize to autosomes

+**Structure of R Scripts and their associated functions:**
+1. preprocess.R
+- preprocess_data () - loads the dataset and cleans it
+- filter_chromosome_data ()  - keeps only the rows of the selected chromosome

+2. split_data.R

+3. train_model.R

+4. evaluate_model.R

+5. plotting.R
+- plot_curves () - ROC and Precision-Recall curves
+- plot_metric_cross_model () - barplots for a given metric for the cross-evaluated model

+6. cross_chromosome.R

 **Running the pipeline:**
 1. Make sure the data file is in your project folder / specify the path on "main.R"
 2. Make sure all the scripts are in the same folder.